l-przybylka/l-przybylka/README.md

 With time I realised that programming interests me more than eCommerce.
 That’s where my proper programming journey began combining my previous experience, and problem-solving skills gained working with a tricky CMS system.

-Now, I'm looking to change my career and fully focus on programming.
+Now, I'm looking to change my career and entirely focus on programming.

 🔭 I have finished my full-stack project in vanilla JS https://recipes-with-friends.onrender.com/.